Verify existing domains in Apple Business Manager

 If more than one organization is using the same domain, all organizations can independently verify the domain.
 However, only one organization is allowed to federate the domain.
 Other organizations must move and rename their Managed Apple IDs to another verified or reserved domain.

-Important: You have 14 calendar days to complete the process or you must begin the verification process again.
-Make sure you have notified the person in your organization who can write records to your DNS entries so the task can be completed before the 14-day expiration.
+Important: You have only 14 calendar days to complete the process or you must begin the verification process again.
+Depending on the network configuration and number of locations, MDM servers, and devices, it may take some time for DNS changes to appear.
+Make sure you’ve notified the person in your organization who can write records to your DNS entries (for example, your DNS administrator) so the task can be completed before the 14-day expiration.

 Start the verification process for an existing domain

 For any existing domain you were using before mandatory domain verification, verify those domains as soon as possible.
 If you don’t want or are unable to verify the domain, move the Managed Apple IDs you don’t wish to verify to either reserved domains or to others that have already been verified.

 Note: A reserved domain is the default domain.
 It appears under Accounts and matches the organization’s domain name of the website you used when you enrolled in Apple Business Manager, plus an incremental number.
 For example, if the organization’s website is www.example.com, a reserved domain name could be example1.appleid.com.

 In Apple Business Manager , sign in with an account that has the role of Administrator or People Manager.